-pick up metaphors from the grocery, put them in shopping carts, have them packed in a paper bag of vocabulary then sprint your way out of there. hope is a ray of light but can love be leftovers in the fridge? dress your words with Givenchy but make them talk in a way that business suits and farmer hats would understand. let your phrases ride trains, then walk, make them take the overpass and bike their way home. have them excavate your brain and sing your dirty, mud-filled thoughts about seawater and leaving marks on paper. the world is bitter but with a dash of sugar an hour in the oven, it can be your favorite dessert. after you finish your lunch, read a dictionary, learn a new word for ‘beautiful’. one day, you’ll be my favorite writer. this lacks an ending but remember: who started this?
+pick up metaphors from the grocery, put them in shopping carts, have them packed in a paper bag of vocabulary then sprint your way out of there. hope is a ray of light but can love be leftovers in the fridge? dress your words grandly but make them talk in a way that business suits and farmer hats would understand. let your phrases ride trains, then walk, make them take the overpass and bike their way home. have them excavate your brain and sing your dirty, mud-filled thoughts about seawater and leaving marks on paper. the world is bitter but with a dash of sugar and an hour in the oven, it can be your favorite dessert. write the book the teenage you would read when she cries. mean everything you say and you’ll be on your way.

 Things We Became